floatingbeans/floatingbeans.github.io/README.md

 I just do stuff that i think is cool

-# "holy shit honey that can of beans is fucking flying in the air"
+> "holy shit honey that can of beans is fucking flying in the air"
-## -some random couple i terrorized
+> -some random couple i terrorized

 stuff i do:
 * HTML shit
 * Doom modding
 * playing half life
 * breathing (sadly)
-* ok bye
-* stop making points idiot
-* STOP MAKING POINTS

-# "honey, the jar of beans is back!"
+> "honey, the jar of beans is back!"
-## -the couple
+> -the couple